Stay up to date! Sign up for our newsletter and be the first to get all Blast Fitness news!

 As my second trimester rolled into my third, the summer of 2016 came to a close as well.
 I found great relief while swimming at the beach when visiting my parents where I grew up on Bowen Island, BC.

 Stay tuned for more stories from my third trimester, coming soon!

 Thanks for joining me on this incredible journey,

 P.S.
 If you missed it the first time around, you can read about my first trimester experience HERE.
-And if you’re interested in joining me in the To Pregnancy & Beyond program with my trainer Jessie, you can get all the details through my link HERE.
+And if you’re interested in joining me in the To Pregnancy & Beyond program with my trainer Jessie, be sure to check out the program.
 It’s for pre & postnatal women, so I’ll be continuing on after our baby makes it’s grand entrance.